Shawn178178/NTNUES_finalproject/README.md

-# 2021 Geoscience Expo Data Analysis
+# 2021 Earthscience Expo Data Analysis

 This is a final project for the Data Processing course at NTNU's Department of Earth Sciences.
 It analyzes Facebook insights data from the 2021 Geoscience Expo to evaluate audience engagement and promotion effectiveness.